pztrn/opensaps/README.md

 Initially this project was created for integrating Gitlab and Gitea into Matrix, because there was no good incoming webhooks support.
+But it can be used for anything that provides Slack Webhooks support.

 # Installation